 - U.S. Fish and Wildlife Service Awards Multi-Million Dollar Recovery Land Acquisition Grant to the State of Maine for the Appalachian Mountain Club

 - Nearly 27,000 Acres Purchased in Maine’s North Woods for Conservation and Economic Benefits

 - Appalachian Mountain Club adds 27,000-acre Maine forest to its historic Maine Woods Initiative

-To learn more about the Pleasant River Headwaters acquisition, or to join us in protecting valuable natural resources, please contact:
+To join us in protecting valuable natural resources or learn more about the Pleasant River Headwaters acquisition, please contact: